gold-leo/207-lab-inheritance-maven/README.md

 Authors:

 * Samuel A. Rebelsky (starter code)
-* Your name here
-* Your name here
+* Leo Goldman

-This code may be found at <FILL IN>.
+This code may be found [here](https://github.com/gold-leo/207-lab-inheritance-maven).